akaigoro/df4j/README.md

   - reference to an Executor, and
   - an object that glues all that components together.
 Below this object is referenced as a "node of dataflow graph", or just a "node".
 4. Connector has several important characteristics:
+ - which protocol it implements
- -  it can be bound to a node and serve as a mandatory asyncronous parameter.
+ - can play the role of asyncronous parameter.
 The execution of the node starts exactly after all such parameters are filled with tokens.
  - can be used for input or output.
  - can connect asynchronous procedures and/or threads

+This library has implementations for following protocols:

+1. Scalar messages: this is the protocol used in CompletableFuture.
+At most one message or an error is sent.
+2. Permit stream.
+This is the protocol used in Semahores.
+This library expands it to asynchronous connectors.
+3. Reactive message streams, as defined in the package org.reactivestreams.

 Asynchronous procedure does not produce return value, as synchronous procedures usually do, so output connectors are necessary.
 A node can have multiple input and multiple output connectors.
 Nodes are connected by their connectors: output connector of one node is connected to input connector of another node.